-From the BRP Ravens Roost overlook (KOP 38), while the corridor would be visible within the forested area at the base of Torry Ridge (the ridge in the middle of Figure 3-6), it would be one of several visible human-made features, including roads and buildings.
+From the BRP Ravens Roost overlook (KOP 38), while the corridor would be visible within the forested area at the base of Torry Ridge (the ridge in the middle of Figure 3-6) and in areas further to the northwest, it would be one of several visible human-made features within the overall view, including roads and buildings.
 As such, the ACP corridor at KOP 38 would not be inconsistent with NPS management objectives for visual resources.